MIPPL/nephele-org-website/public/content/developers/tutorials/erc20-annotated-code/index.md

 ```

 This function is `external`, meaning [it can only be called from outside the contract](https://docs.soliditylang.org/en/v0.7.0/cheatsheet.html#index-2).
 It returns the total supply of tokens in the contract.
-This value is returned using the most common type in Ethereum, unsigned 256 bits (256 bits is the
+This value is returned using the most common type in Nephele, unsigned 256 bits (256 bits is the
 native word size of the EVM).
 This function is also a `view`, which means that it does not change the state, so it can be executed on a single node instead of having
 every node in the blockchain run it.
 This kind of function does not generate a transaction and does not cost [gas](/developers/docs/gas/).